stfc/cloud-grafana-dashboards/README.md

 - OpenStack Hypervisor Status: Shows the Hypervisor status in Prod.
 - OpenStack Service Status: Shows the Status of services in Prod or PreProd.
 - OpenStack Service Status Breakdown: Breakdown of service statuses.
-- OpenStack GPU Usage: GPU Usage on Prod
+- OpenStack GPU Usage: GPU Usage on Prod across all GPU flavors
+- GPU Pool Availability: Availability of flavors across GPU Pools